Skip to content

 TODAY IN KENTUCKY HISTORY

 On May 14, 1857, a Louisville jury, backed by the judge, found four black men innocent of murder.
-A mob ensued immediately, dragged the four men out of jail, shot one of the defendants, and hanged the other three as the crowd cheered insanely.
+A mob ensued immediately and dragged the four men out of jail, shot one of the defendants, and hanged the other three as the crowd cheered insanely.

 Thursday, May 14, 1885, Joe Cotton won the 11th Kentucky Derby for owner J.T.
 Williams, trainer Abraham Perry, and jockey Erskine “Babe” Henderson.
 The mile and half ran in 2:37 ¼ over a good track to win $4,630.
 Midway native Abraham Perry became the 1st African-American trainer of a classic race winner mentioned in post-race reports.